TetraWeb/docker/php/README.md

  - `COMPOSER_GITHUB=<YOUR_GITHUB_TOKEN>` - Adds Github oauth token for composer which allows composer to get unlimited repositories from Github without blocking non-interactive mode with request for authorization.
 You can obtain your token at [https://github.com/settings/tokens](https://github.com/settings/tokens)

     [Composer documentation about Github API rate limit](https://getcomposer.org/doc/articles/troubleshooting.md#api-rate-limit-and-oauth-tokens)

+# FAQ

+1. **How to set custom php.ini values**

+   Easiest way is to add your php.ini directives to `/usr/local/etc/php/conf.d/[anyname].ini` Another way is to mount your local php.ini on container start like `docker run ... -v /home/user/php.ini:/usr/local/php/etc/php.ini ...`